Hacking on Pitivi

 $ git config phab.remote github

-Update the environment
+Updating the development environment

 (ptv-flatpak) $ ptvenv --update